Zero-Tang/NoirVisor/doc/make.md

 # Make Script
-Since the update in June 2023, NoirVisor can be built using a python script.
+Since the update in January 2024, NoirVisor can be built using a python script.
 In comparison to the batch script, python script can parallelize the compilation of NoirVisor and thereby the performance in building NoirVisor can be significantly boosted.

 ## Preparation
 The minimal version of python required for building is 3.9 since the script is using typing syntax to help reading the codes. \